threefoldtech/info_grid/src/faq/faq.md

 There is also ThreeFold DMCC, in Dubai.
 Read more [here](https://library.threefold.me/info/legal/#/threefold__threefold_dubai).

 There is also ThreeFold Tech NV, a software company which owns the IP of the code delivered.
-Read more [here](https://threefold.tech/) and [here](https://www.crunchbase.com/organization/threefold-tech).
+Read more [here](https://threefold.tech/).

 ***